greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-02-13-save-parent-model-and-all-children-with-rails-and-ember-cli.md

 ---
 layout: post
-title: "Save a parent model and all children with Rails API and Ember CLI"
+title: "Save a parent model and all children with Ember CLI and Rails"
-description: "How to Save a parent model and all of its children at the same time with Rails API and Ember CLI"
+description: "How to Save a parent model and all of its children at the same time with Ember CLI and Rails"
 category:
 tags: [rails, ember-cli, ember-data]
 author: jodi_detch